JuliaGizmos/WebIO.jl/README.md

 ### Context API on Julia

-- `handle(f::Function, c::Context, cmd::Symbol)`: Handle a command coming in from JavaScript - `f` gets the data sent along with the command as the argument.
+- `handle!(f::Function, c::Context, cmd::Symbol)`: Handle a command coming in from JavaScript - `f` gets the data sent along with the command as the argument.
 (It is decoded from JSON)
-- `handlejs(c::Context, cmd::Symbol, f::String)`: Add a handler for `cmd` sent from the Julia side using `send` (see below). `f` is a string containing a function definition in JavaScript.
+- `handlejs!(c::Context, cmd::Symbol, f::String)`: Add a handler for `cmd` sent from the Julia side using `send` (see below). `f` is a string containing a function definition in JavaScript.
 This function should take 2 arguments: a context object and the message (JSON decoded).
 See Context API on JavaScript section below to learn what you can do with this object.
 - `send(c::Context, cmd::Symbol, data::Any)`: send a command to the JavaScript side. `data` is JSON serialized and sent.

 ### Context API on JavaScript

 As you see above, the JS command handler and event handlers get a context object as argument.
 These Objects are the reflection of a Context on the Julia side.

-- `WebDisplay.send(context, command, message)`: invoke a command on the Julia side for the corresponding Context object. (counterpart of `handle(f, ctx::Context, cmd::Symbol)` on the Julia side (see above)
+- `WebDisplay.send(context, command, message)`: invoke a command on the Julia side for the corresponding Context object. (counterpart of `handle!(f, ctx::Context, cmd::Symbol)` on the Julia side (see above)
 - `context.dom`: this field points to the rendered DOM tree that is wrapped by this context.
 You can use this to query sub nodes (for example, using [`context.dom.querySelector(query)`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector)) and to modify their content.

 ### Context in event handlers and command handlers